ycarissan/ims3d.py/tutorial/README_periodic.md

 ```
 creates a control file.

-For a periodic calulation, you need to perfomr a TURBOMOLE calculation with the following keywords :
+For a periodic calulation, you need to perform a TURBOMOLE calculation with the following keywords __before the $end statement__:
 ```
 $periodic 1
 $cell